Emergency Room Services

 Full-Service Emergency Care for the Entire Community

 When you need care fast, turn to West Suburban Medical Center.
-We provide emergency services 24 hours a day, seven days a week, serving more than 60,000 people each year.
+We provide emergency services 24 hours a day, seven days a week, and serve more than 60,000 people each year.
 Offering care for all ages, our Emergency Department offers focused, compassionate emergency care to our community.

 About Our Team